Foreign workers' remittances

 Table 3: Foreign workers' remittances by region of origin

-(Millions of euros, percentage changes, percentage points)
+(millions of euros, percentage changes, percentage shares)

 (percentage points)